529 Plans and more: Innovative and effective ways to pay for education

 Always keep your overall financial well-being in mind.
 For example, avoid underfunding your retirement in favor of education.
 Seek good financial advice to determine the best funding ratios for you and your family, especially if you have multiple financial goals.

-The source of this article, 529 Plans and More: Innovative and Effective Ways to Pay for Education, was originally published on August 5, 2022.
-The original content has been modified for E*TRADE from Morgan Stanley audiences.
+The source of this article, 529 Plans and More: Innovative and Effective Ways to Pay for Education, was originally published on April 29, 2025.

 Explore our Education Savings Options